Plan for good lighting design

 One example of a successful conversion is the Vancouver Park Board's switch to LED lights for the grove of trees overlooking English Bay on Beach Avenue at Bidwell Street.
 The switch to 12,750 LED orbs reduced holiday season consumption from the former 20,400 kWh with incandescent strings on the six elm trees, to just 2,650 kWh with LED holiday light strings.

-Replace incandescent lamps in exit signs, pot lights and general lighting fixtures with compact fluorescent lamps.
-These lamps use 72% less energy while lasting 10 times longer, considerably reducing maintenance costs.
+Replace incandescent lamps in pot lights and general lighting fixtures with LED lamps.
+These lamps use 75% less energy while lasting at least 15 times longer, considerably reducing maintenance costs.

-Many models of compact fluorescent lamps come in a compact self-ballasted unit, complete with screw-in base, ideal for easily replacing incandescent light bulbs in residential and commercial applications.
+Many models of LED lamps come in a compact self-ballasted unit, complete with screw-in base, ideal for easily replacing incandescent light bulbs in residential and commercial applications.

 Consider painting walls, floors and ceilings with lighter colours to improve the reflectance values and lighting efficiency and thereby reduce the lighting electrical load.